aleshaleksey/fansys23/quick-start.md

 Race boon:
 - +5 to movement speed.
 - +2 to one of "Str", "Dex", "Con" or "Wis"
-- 1 level of nature magic.
+- 1 level of incantation magic.

 ### Skills and abilities